 Employment and education are key factors in promoting integration of immigrants, who comprise 12% of the Irish population.
 Immigrants and refugees looking for employment and/or education recognise the lack of Irish work experience, interview preparation and the understanding of the Irish standards when preparing CV and Cover letter as strong obstacles to succeed in their applications.

-Our EPIC (Employment for People from Immigrant Communities) Programme is an initiative that to date has impacted the lives of over 2,600 people from over 100 nationalities.
-67% of our clients have found jobs or entered training or are volunteering.
+Our EPIC (Employment for People from Immigrant Communities) Programme is an initiative that to date has impacted the lives of 2,950 people from 101 nationalities.
+68% of our clients have found jobs or entered training or are volunteering.
 EPIC brings huge benefits to immigrants and refugees in terms of improving their English language, their job seeking skills, raising their motivation and confidence, increasing their understanding of the work environment and the Irish system; building their networks and promoting overall social integration.
-The programme is part supported by the Department of Justice and Equality and the European Social Fund (ESF) Fund 2014-2020 as part of the Programme for Employability, Inclusion and Learning (PEIL) 2014-2020.
+The programme is part supported by the Department of Justice and Equality and the European Social Fund (ESF) as part of the Programme for Employability, Inclusion and Learning (PEIL) 2014-2020.

 Under our Business Action on Employment we also run Ready for Work, our employment programme that provides work experience, training and guidance to people with high barriers to employment.
 Barriers may include experiences of homelessness, mental ill health, addiction and early school leaving.
 Further information on Ready for Work is here.

 Watch the video to learn about how EPIC supports immigrants and refugees by increasing their job readiness and helping them to settle in Ireland.

 EPIC increases the job seeking skills of immigrants and refugees using a needs assessment and a client centred approach.
 It provides pre-employment training, One-to-One support and opportunities for work experience.